Double bedroom with adjacent shower room, mezzanine with double bed. Can be closed off from the rest of the house.

 *Please note: this cottage lies at the heart of an organic working dairy farm along with the usual accompanying noises.
 For important safety and insurance reasons, the farm buildings and farm area are out of bounds to guests*

-Beautifully planted cottage garden and terrace seating, BBQ, brazier and dining table
+Beautifully planted cottage garden with terrace seating, lawns, barbecue, brazier and dining table

 100% pure linen sheets